Footnotes Page 3

 <101> The pg. number in S&P (s&p) where the skill can be referred to.
 Or other sources (PHB), where such skills can be referenced.

-<102> Any piece of equipment which has a carrying capacity should be Preceded by a Capital letter, such as “A”, and aligned flush left; additionally it’s carrying capacity in pounds should be listed in parenthesis following the item.
+<102> Any piece of equipment which has a carrying capacity should be Preceded by a Capital letter, such as A, and aligned flush left; additionally its carrying capacity in pounds should be listed in parenthesis following the item.
 Then all items within that item; i.e. items in the backpack, should be listed beneath the item.
 Items within the carrying item should be shifted slightly to the right, and preceded by a small letter corresponding to the carrying items capital letter.
 When all items within a carrying item have been listed, the load carried within the carrying item should be listed after the items wgt/enc.
 Below is a sample of how the equipment area of the sheet should be filed out.

 A. Backpack (cap.
 50) 2/32 carried on back